mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom_aot.md

 These operators have the same computational logic but achieve different computational effects by assigning values to the attributes during operator initialization.
 Additionally, to allow MindSpore to manage memory allocation and release, aot-type custom operators provide interfaces to specify the size of intermediate variables, allowing MindSpore to allocate memory for computation.

-### Dynamic shape support for aot-type custom operators
+### Dynamic Shape Support for aot-type Custom Operators

-Dynamic Shape refers to that the shapes of inputs or outputs of an operator depends on the specific operation and that they cannot be calculated in advance at compile time.
+Dynamic Shape refers to that the shapes of inputs or outputs of an operator depends on the specific operation and cannot be calculated in advance at compile time.
 Specifically, there are two cases: the shapes of the operator's inputs are unknown at compile time, and the shapes of the operator's outputs depend on the specific input values.
 The case that the shapes of the operator's inputs are unknown at compile time is more common.
 Any operator, regardless of their own calculation logic, needs to support this case if it is used in a network that supports dynamic shape inputs.

 Currently, the aot type custom operators support the dynamic shape scenario when the shape of the operator's input is unknown at compile time.
-This is achieved by defining a C++ version of the shape derivation function to support type inference for custom operators in this scenario.
+This is achieved by defining a C++ version of the shape derivation function to support type derivation for custom operators in this scenario.

-Notice that currently custom operators do not support the dynamic shape scenario when the shape of the operator's output depends on the specific input values.
+It should be noted that custom operators do not yet support dynamic shape scenarios where the shape of the operator output depends on the value of a specific input.

 ## The Introduction aot-type Custom Operator Advanced Usage Interface